RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/prepare-clusters.md

 1. Create a file to hold the admin credentials for all participating RECs (such as `all-rec-secrets.yaml`).

-1. Within that file, create a new secret for each participating cluster named `redis-enterprise-<rec-name>-<rec-namespace>`.
+1. Within that file, create a new secret for each participating cluster named `redis-enterprise-<rerc>`.

     The example below shows a file (`all-rec-secrets.yaml`) holding secrets for two participating clusters: